 - Lime wedges

 - Cover the tomatillos with just enough water to cover and boil.
 Drop the heat to a bare simmer and let this cook for 15 minutes.
-Move the tomatillos to a blender and add to the blender the sorrel and the chopped chiles.
-Buzz into a rough puree; you might need to add some of the tomatillo cooking liquid.
+Move the tomatillos to a blender and add to the blender the ground pumpkin seeds, epazote, hoja santa and sorrel (or any of these you happen to be using) and the chopped chiles.
+Buzz into a smooth puree; you might need to add some of the broth from the pozole.

-- Serve everyone some of the pozole and let everyone top it with the onion, avocado, cilantro and lime.
+- To serve, ladle out some pozole and let everyone top it with the marinated onion, avocado, cilantro and lime.

 - At least once in your life you need to try the nixtamal version.
 The corn is so much better.
 You can actually buy nixtamalized corn from Rancho Gordo, so you don't need to do the overnight soak.

 - An iron rule when dealing with the heads of things: What looks like meat, keep large.
 What is sketchy, chop small.

 - Time is your friend here.
 You can't rush good pozole.
 Do this when you have more time than you need, because you can turn off the pozole and eat it later if it's done before dinnertime.